mesosphere/dcos-docs-site/pages/1.11/installing/ent/upgrading/index.md

 enterprise: true
 ---

-This document provides instructions for upgrading a DC/OS cluster.

 An upgrade is the process of adding new features, replacing the existing features with new features/functionality or adding a major configuration change.
 You can upgrade DC/OS only if you have used the advanced installation process to install DC/OS on your cluster.

 Example: 1.X to 1.Y (1.11 --> 1.12)